 - Depending on where you are in the writing process, you might have the opportunity to read your draft aloud, pausing to voice concerns and brainstorm solutions.

-- You'll discuss topics like thesis statements, development, and organization before you start the editing process.
+- Expect to discuss topics like thesis statements, development, and organization.
 We are not a last-minute proofreading service, but if time permits, we will help you correct patterns of errors.